 Students are referred to the Alabama Board of Nursing Administrative Code at the Alabama Board of Nursing website www.abn.state.al.us for "Grounds for Denial of a License".
-Legal background questions are incorporated on the application for a license sent to the Alabama Board of Nursing.
+Legal background questions are incorporated on the Alabama Board of Nursing application for a license.
 Applicants to whom these regulations may apply may contact the Board of Nursing for additional information.